Master the Past Perfect Tense in Spanish (El Pluscuamperfecto)

 The past perfect takes the same format, but instead uses the past tense form of “have” (instead of the present).

 Past Perfect: past conjugation of “have” + past participle

-Now, we’re ready to look at the past perfect Spanish tense.
-Just like its English counterpart, it comprises two verbs: one helping and one main.
-While both haber and tener mean “to have,” in Spanish, the helping verb always translates to haber and never tener.
-To clarify, tener always refers to having physical or abstract things, while haber most often takes the role of a helping verb.
+NOTE!
+While both haber and tener mean “to have,” in Spanish, the auxiliary verb always translates to haber and never tener.
+(To clarify, tener always refers to having physical or abstract things, while haber most often takes the role of an auxiliary or helping verb.)

 The past participles in Spanish are slightly more complicated than in English, but they aren’t too hard to master.
 The rules for forming the participio pasado are as follows:

 For -AR verbs, add -ado. (hablado, jugado, enviado)

 For -ER and -IR verbs, add -ido. (comido, ido, vivido)